SS Marine Phoenix Archival Collection

-Ephemera for the SS Marine Phoenix are available at the GG Archives, including Passenger Lists, Menus, Brochures, Event Programs, and more.
+Ephemera for the SS Marine Phoenix available may include Passenger Lists, Menus, Brochures, Sailing Schedules, Route Maps, Photographs, and more.

 Official US Navy Photograph of the USNS Marine Phoenix (T-AP-195), a Troop Transport Ship Operating in the Pacific.
 Photo 80-G-438390 USN Dated 18 Janauary 1952.